AnyChart/docs.anychart.com/Gantt_Chart_NEW/Project_Chart.md

 The difference between **regular tasks** and **parent tasks** lies in their relationships with other tasks: parent tasks have children, and regular ones do not.
 To set these relationships, use the  `children` or `parent` data field – read the [Hierarchy](#hierarchy) section to learn more.

+Note that if you do not specify the  `actualStart` and `actualEnd` dates of a parent task, they are calculated automatically from the dates of its children.

 **Milestones** are elements representing events.
 To add a milestone, you should create a task with zero duration: specify the same date in the `actualStart` and `actualEnd` fields.

 If you need to create multiple milestones in one row, use an alternative way to visualize events – add **markers**.
 Multiple markers can be shown in one row – on a task or anywhere on the timeline depending on the dates you specify.
 For more information, see [Elements: Markers](Elements#markers).